jlfwong/dedistract/README.md

 10s, which should help kill your muscle memory for opening up Reddit, Hacker News, or your Facebook feed.

+The extension also intentionally leaves access to some parts of the sites unblocked, like notifications & messages on Facebook & Twitter.

 # Installation instructions

 1. [Download this extension as a zip file][2]